ZeroJester/CMPG-323-Overview---35376759/README.md

 ## Repositories:
-    Repository 1:   This repository will be used for Project 1 (Current Link) Repository 2:   This repository will be used for Project 2 (link here) Repository 3:   This repository will be used for Project 3 (link here) Repository 4:   This repository will be used for Project 4 (link here)
+    Repository 1:   This repository will be used for Project 1 (CMPG-323-Overview---35376759) Repository 2:   This repository will be used for Project 2 (link here) Repository 3:   This repository will be used for Project 3 (link here) Repository 4:   This repository will be used for Project 4 (link here)